lunarring/rtd/README.md

 ### Control System
 Submersion can be controlled via several methods:
 - **MIDI Controllers**: Parameters can be adjusted in real-time using AKAI Midimix or other MIDI controllers
-- **Voice Control**: New prompts can be injected by speaking into a microphone
+- **Voice Control**: New prompts can be injected by speaking into a microphone.
+As we are using OpenAI Whisper API, you will need an OPENAI_API_KEY in your environment.
 - **Parameter Oscillators**: Effects can automatically vary over time using built-in oscillators
 - **Audio Reactivity**: Visual parameters can respond to audio input levels